brian6484/CSKnowledge/Operating System/Linux/Why use Virtual Memory over Physical memory.md

 abstraction layer that provides each process with an illusion of **its own large, contiguous address space**.
 So each process gets its own virtual address space (typically 4GB on 32-bit systems).

-Virtual addresses are interpreted by **processor's Memory Management Unit (MMU)** using [page tables] that maps virtual address to its associated content.
+Virtual addresses are interpreted by **processor's [Memory Management Unit (MMU)](https://github.com/brian6484/CSKnowledge/blob/main/Operating%20System/Linux/Memory%20Management%20Unit%20(MMU).md)** using [page tables] that maps virtual address to its associated content.

 ## Prob with using physical memory
 [Memory Fragmentation and Allocation Chaos]